Eudice Chong: Asian Championships

 Chong competed in women's doubles partnering Tiffany Wu and reached the quarterfinals in singles at the Toyota Asian Championships 2013 held in Bangkok, Thailand.

 Asian Youth Games

 Held in Nanjing in 2013, Chong reached the round of 16 in both women's singles and mixed-doubles partnering Andrew Li.

+Personal life

+Chong was born in Long Island, New York.
+At age 3, she relocated to Hong Kong where her formative years of schooling and development in tennis took shape.
+Her earliest experience with the sport came in the form of once-a-week private lessons at a local tennis club, but genuine enthusiasm did not surface until the coach enrolled her for organized tennis with the Hong Kong Tennis Association (now HKCTA).